Updated July 21, 2022

-Croatia has become one of Europe’s most desirable destinations – with glittering Dubrovnik leading the way.
-But with popularity come the crowds, as more and more Adriatic resorts turn into hotspots.
+Croatia has become one of Europe’s most desirable destinations – with glittering Dubrovnik and the island of Hvar leading the way.
+But with popularity comes the crowds, as more and more Adriatic resorts turn into hotspots.
 So, to help you discover the quiet side of Croatia, we reveal some under-the-radar spots.

 When things heat up, the people of Zagreb escape the city and head to their summertime playground of Lake Jarun.
 It’s only a few kilometres from Croatia’s capital, but it’s where everyone goes to swim in the shingle beach and row on the lake.